jscriptcoder/speech-recognizer/README.md

 ```ts
 createSpeechRecognizer(trigger: HTMLElement, config: RecognizerConfig): Recognizer | undefined
 ```
-`trigger` is the element that will be used to start (and stop) manually the speech recognition. `Recognizer` instance has the following interface:
+In case of no support, the function returns `undefined`. `trigger` is the element that will be used to start (and stop) manually the speech recognition. `Recognizer` instance has the following interface:
 ```ts
 interface Recognizer {
   trigger: HTMLElement;